 5. Schedule a demo

-Now that you’ve seen the demonstrations it is time to make the decision on which the ERP system is best.
+Now that you’ve seen the demonstrations, it’s time to make the decision on which ERP system is best.
 Consider that you want a system that will last for years.
 That means it has to be flexible and scalable, but also customizable for your industry.
-Contact us and we will help you get started.
-Happy searching for your new ERP system!
+If you’re not sure where to start, contact us and we will help you get started.
+Good luck searching for your new ERP system!